progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Git is a content-addressable filesystem.
 Great.
 What does that mean?
 It means that at the core of Git is a simple key-value data store.
 You can insert any kind of content into it, and it will give you back a key that you can use to retrieve the content again at any time.
 To demonstrate, you can use the plumbing command `hash-object`, which takes some data, stores it in your `.git` directory, and gives you back the key the data is stored as.
 First, you initialize a new Git repository and verify that there is nothing in the `objects` directory:-->

 Git ist ein Dateisystem, das Inhalte addressieren kann.
 Prima.
 Aber was heißt das?
-Es bedeutet, daß Git im Kern nichts anderes ist als ein einfacher Key-Value-Store („Schlüssel-Wert-Speicher“).
+Es bedeutet, dass Git im Kern nichts anderes ist als ein einfacher Key-Value-Store („Schlüssel-Wert-Speicher“).
 Du kannst darin jede Art von Inhalt ablegen und Git wird einen Schlüssel dafür zurückgeben, den Du dann verwenden kannst, um diesen Inhalt jederzeit nachzuschlagen.
 Um das auszuprobieren, kannst Du den Plumbing Befehl `hash-object` verwenden.
 Dieser nimmt einen Inhalt an, speichert ihn in Deinem `.git` Verzeichnis und gibt dir den Schlüssel zurück, unter dem der Inhalt gespeichert wurde.
-Dazu initialisierst Du als erstes ein neues Git Repository und verifizierst, daß das `objects` Verzeichnis leer ist:
+Dazu initialisierst Du als erstes ein neues Git Repository und verifizierst, dass das `objects` Verzeichnis leer ist:

 	$ mkdir test
 	$ cd test